M1 Abrams: Russian invasion of Ukraine

 In October 2024, Australia announced that 49 recently retired M1A1 tanks would be transferred to Ukraine as the Australian Army started receiving its new M1A2 models.

-As of 5 November 2025, Oryxspioenkop website stated that Ukraine had visually confirmed losses of 22 (10 destroyed, 1 damaged, 10 abandoned and 1 captured) of the 31 USA-provided Abrams tanks.

 On 19 July 2025, Australia announced that Ukraine had received the majority of the M1A1 Abrams tanks, which according to The Sydney Morning Herald was "around 40" tanks, with the remaining tanks to be delivered in the coming months.
+On 19 December 2025, ABC News reported that the final 12 M1A1 Abrams tanks donated by Australia had been transferred to Ukraine.

+On 31 March 2026, an M1A1 Abrams of the Skala Regiment was destroyed during a mechanized assault near the village of Hryshyne, Donetsk Oblast.
+As of 31 March 2026, Oryxspioenkop website stated that Ukraine had visually confirmed losses of 25 (12 destroyed, 1 damaged, 11 abandoned and 1 captured) of the 31 US-provided Abrams tanks.

 Production

 Serial production of the M1 Abrams for the U.S. Army ended in 1995, though production for exports continued until 2000.